 The entire case looks like it’s made of aluminum at first glance, but it actually uses two dark-tinted tempered glass windows that show off everything on the inside.
 In our opinion, this chassis should be called the Stealth, not the Shift.

-Of course, if you’re prone to bouts of clumsiness or you have children and animals who knock things over, this case can support a horizontal configuration, too.
+Of course, if you’re prone to clumsiness or you have children and animals who frequently knock things over, this case can support a horizontal configuration, too.
 While this configuration doesn’t have quite as much of an efficient footprint, it’s very low-profile and stable this way.

 The price on this case is a bit higher than that of our other two, but it’s still a fantastic mid-range case.
 We also believed that the top-quality materials used with this chassis justify the price a bit.
 Oh, and did we mention that the Evolv Shift comes in two colors, too?